openstack/cinder/doc/source/drivers-all-about.rst

 Driver Compliance
 -----------------

-The current policy for CI compliance is:
+The current policy for driver compliance is:

 * CIs must report on every patch, whether the code change is in their own driver code or not